hamedkharazmi/real-time-industrial-data-platform/README.md

-# Real-Time Data Pipeline for Industrial Sensor Data
+# Real-Time Industrial Data Platform

 A production-style data engineering project that builds an end-to-end pipeline for ingesting, processing, transforming, and serving industrial sensor data on Google Cloud.